surazverma/PopularMoviesStage2/README.md

 ## API Used
 To fetch the information regarding the movie [The Movie Database](https://www.themoviedb.org/documentation/api) API has been used.

-For stage one the data retrieved from the api is:
+For stage two the data retrieved from the api is:
 * Movie Poster Link
 * Plot Synopsis
 * Release Date